Certificate in Applied Counselling Studies Specializing in e-Counselling

 What is e-Counselling?

-NOTE: Graduates of KCPC’s Diploma program who complete the following three courses will earn a Customized Certificate in e-Counselling.
+- Students who meet pre-requisite requirements and complete all three e-counselling courses will earn a Specialized Certificate in e-Counselling.

 E-Counselling course Electives: